Mark Rylance: 2010–2019: Career expansion

 Rylance co-starred in the biographical drama Bridge of Spies, released in October 2015, directed by Steven Spielberg and starring Tom Hanks, Amy Ryan, and Alan Alda.
 The film is about the 1960 U-2 Incident and the arrest and conviction of Soviet spy Rudolf Abel and the exchange of Abel for U-2 pilot Gary Powers.
 Rylance, who had previously turned down a role offered by Spielberg in the 1987 film Empire of the Sun, plays Abel and has received unanimous universal acclaim for his performance, with many critics claiming it as the best performance of 2015.
 The St. Louis Post-Dispatch quoted, "As the deeply principled Donovan, Hanks deftly balances earnestness and humour.
 And Rylance's spirited performance is almost certain to yield an Oscar nomination."
 David Edelstein from New York cited 'It's Rylance who keeps Bridge of Spies standing.
 He gives a teeny, witty, fabulously non-emotive performance, every line musical and slightly ironic – the irony being his forthright refusal to deceive in a world founded on lies."
 Rylance won the Academy Award, BAFTA Award, and New York Film Critics Circle Award in the Best Supporting Actor categories, as well as receiving Golden Globe Award and Screen Actors Guild Award nominations, among other wins and nominations.

 Rylance played the title role in Spielberg's The BFG, a film adaptation of the children's book by Roald Dahl.
 Filming took place in 2015, and the film was released in July 2016.
 In 2016 Rylance co-wrote and starred in the new comedy play Nice Fish at St. Ann's Warehouse, New York.
 The production subsequently transferred to the Harold Pinter Theatre in London's West End.
 Rylance had a major role in Christopher Nolan's 2017 action-thriller Dunkirk, based on the British military evacuation of the French city of Dunkirk in 1940 during the Second World War.
 The film co-starred Tom Hardy, Kenneth Branagh, Cillian Murphy and Harry Styles.
-In 2016, Rylance played James Halliday in Ready Player One, which was also directed by Spielberg.

-In 2018, Rylance starred in Farinelli and the King on the Broadway stage earning his fifth Tony Award nomination.
+In 2018 Rylance made his third collaboration with Spielberg acting playing James Halliday in the science-fiction epic film Ready Player One.
+That same year Rylance starred in Farinelli and the King on the Broadway stage earning a Tony Award for Best Actor in a Play, his fifth career Tony Award nomination.
 Later that year 2018, he appeared in Waiting for the Barbarians, alongside Johnny Depp and Robert Pattinson.
 In June 2019, he resigned from the Royal Shakespeare Company due to its sponsorship deal with BP.
 He last appeared on stage for the RSC in 1989.